In this article:

-Browse to Settings / Matter Management / Matter types and hit the Settings tab of your selected matter type.
+Browse to Organization Settings / Matter Management / Matter types and click the Settings tab of the selected matter type.

 Selecting Open in Home opens the create form of that matter type so you can log a new matter immediately or use the Copy Link option to share the link with a user.